Can Dogs Eat Tortilla Chips?

 Tortilla chips are not good for dogs.
 They contain only small amounts of many nutrients dogs need, like protein, while having large amounts of ingredients that can be unhealthy including:

-• Sodium: Sodium is a mineral found in common table salt.
+Sodium: Sodium is a mineral found in common table salt.
 While some sodium is necessary for normal biological functions, too much can cause health problems.
-One salty meal or snack may make your pup feel extra thirsty and/or have to pee more.
+One salty meal or snack may make your pup feel extra thirsty and/or have to pee moreopens in a new tab.
 If they regularly have a high salt intake, this can contribute to more chronic problems like high blood pressure, and heart disease.
 A sudden large intake of salt, known as salt toxicity, or hypernatremia, can also cause more serious problems like swelling of the brain.

-• Fat: Fat can be a healthy source of energy for dogs and also contributes to good fur and skin health.
-However, too much fat can put dogs at risk for digestive upset, including vomiting and/or diarrhea, as well as more serious pancreatitis.
+Fat: Fat can be a healthy source of energy for dogs and also contributes to good fur and skin health.
+However, too much fat can put dogs at risk for digestive upset, including vomiting and/or diarrhea, as well as more serious pancreatitisopens in a new tab.
 Eating high-fat foods on the regular can also add too many calories to your dog’s diet, leading to weight gain and related health problems.

-• Carbohydrates: Carbohydrates are also an important source of energy for dogs, especially whole grain carbohydrates that contain fiber and other valuable nutrients.
-However, too many simple carbohydrates, like those found in processed snacks, can lead to weight gain as well as related health problems like diabetes and arthritis
+Carbohydrates: Carbohydrates are also an important source of energy for dogs, especially whole grain carbohydrates that contain fiber and other valuable nutrients.
+However, too many simple carbohydrates, like those found in processed snacks, can lead to weight gain as well as related health problems like diabetesopens in a new tab and arthritisopens in a new tab.

 Can dogs eat any chips?